jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 * **Arena allocation** for node/edge storage.
 * **Children**: for byte alphabets, a tiny 256-bit bitmap + packed child array is fast; for UTF-8 or general alphabets, a sorted small vector (binary search) is usually fine.

+**Hybrid trie (unit-byte promotion + compression).** Depths `0..PROMOTION_DEPTH` (the Rust crate fixes `PROMOTION_DEPTH = 4`) are stored as **unit-byte nodes** so every character has its own node.
+That keeps shallow prefixes exact and simplifies merges.
+Beyond that depth the trie switches to **compressed edges** with `mid_sums`, drastically shrinking memory for long suffixes.
+This is the only form of “promotion” implemented today—it’s **structural**, not a “set q(ℓ) = 1” toggle.

+> Exact-maintenance (q=1) promotion is **future work**.
+Any design that maintains per-node q=1 must share the promotion set across shards; the current crate does not ship this feature and always uses the geometric sampler for every node beyond the structural promotion depth.

 ### Sampling function (branchless, (\alpha=1/2))

 We hash every key with XXH3-128 (keyed) and count leading zeros across the full